Doggydoggywhatnow/PersonaliDy/README.md

  * The locator overlay is not and will not ever work; this is because it is a paid Mapbox API.

+## Did You Write Any of This Yourself?

+ No. I did what AI said to implement.

 ## License

 iD is available under the [ISC License](https://opensource.org/licenses/ISC).